veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 - **ResNet-50 with several unfreezed and fine-tuned layers**

-You can find the weights for the best epoch and our cleaned, model-training `.ipynb` [here](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/blob/main/Task2/Resnet50_Training.ipynb) - we finally came out with unfreezing 3 layers & tuning them afterwards.
+You can find the weights for the best epoch and our cleaned, model-training `.ipynb` [here](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/blob/main/Task2/Resnet50_Training.ipynb) - we finally came out with unfreezing 10 layers & training them afterwards.
 The Python framework used is PyTorch on CUDA.

 [The whole dataset (train & test) & `square_predict.py` script](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/tree/main/Task2).
 You'll need to extract `.zip` archives to the corresponding "train_data" and "test_data" folders in order to use them in combination with CSVs.
 Don't forget to install all required packages in your venv!